strongloop/strongloop.com2/_posts/2018-04-16-github-example-app-part3.md

 with the older version of LoopBack.
 For details, see http://loopback.io/doc/en/lb3/Defining-data-sources.html.

-Create a folder `config` and a file within this folder called `datasources.json`,
+Create a folder `config` at the root of the project and a file within this folder called `datasources.json`,
-with the content like below:
+with the following content:
 ```json
 {
     "name": "db",